Medications authorized for administration by EMTs are: Activated Charcoal. Albuterol. Aspirin.

 Adults and teenagers—At first, the dose is 50 to 100 grams.
 Then the dose may be 12.5 grams given every hour, 25 grams given every two hours, or 50 grams given every four hours.
 Each dose should be mixed with water.

-When should an EMT administer activated charcoal?
+Why would an EMT give activated charcoal?

 Activated charcoal is used in the emergency treatment of certain kinds of poisoning.
 It helps prevent the poison from being absorbed from the stomach into the body.
 Sometimes, several doses of activated charcoal are needed to treat severe poisoning.